technicat/technicat.github.io/index.md

 * <a href="https://twitter.com/writersblocklv">The Writer's Block (bookstore)</a>

 App news
-* [HyperBowl](http://hyperbowl.fun/) on the [App Store](https://apps.apple.com/us/app/hyperbowl/id344209253) is now free (because I don't want to fill out that Chinese government game registration form)
+* [HyperBowl](http://hyperbowl.fun/) on the [App Store](https://apps.apple.com/us/app/hyperbowl/id344209253) is now free (because Apple is requiring paid and IAP games to register with the Chinese government to remain on the App Store there)
 * So I'm republishing some [Fugu Games](http://fugugames.com/) apps the [App Store](https://apps.apple.com/us/developer/technicat-llc/id295241742) (even the ones with mediocre reviews, hey, they're free, stop complaining)
 * The [Ottawa Chinese Language School](https://www.ocls-ottawa.ca/) is using my [Talk Dim Sum](http://talkdimsum.com/) app to teach Chinese!